 On arrival at hospital for your cardioversion

 A nurse will take your blood pressure, temperature and pulse.
 A doctor will take your medical history, examine you and take a blood sample.
-If you are taking warfarin, we may need to wait for the results of the “INR”, which will tell us how thin the blood is.
-The procedure for cardioversion will be explained to you by a doctor and a nurse.
-This is an opportunity for you to ask questions and tell us any concerns you may have about the procedure.
+The procedure will be explained to you by a doctor and a nurse.
+This is an opportunity for you to ask questions and tell us any concerns you may have.
 The doctor will then ask you to sign a consent form showing that you understand what is involved and agree to the procedure.

 After the cardioversion